paulina-grunwald/Web-developer-courses/CSS&Responsive Design/Developing Web Application using Bootstrap4 ( Packt Publishing)/README.md

 # 1. Getting Started

+Bootstrap is one of the best frameworks for building web apps.
+It speeds up development and maintain coherence of elements used.
+It supports the most recent versions of the browsers.

 Latest Bootstrap version can be found on getboostrap.com.
 Boostrap4 requires ``<!DOCTYPE html>`` before <html> tag.
 Three main tags need to be added at the beginning  of bootstrap in the head.
 These tags are used for text encoding and visualizaion on the mobile devices.
 The ``viewport`` is related to the fact that we should design our website first for mobile and by adding it we ensure proper rendering on mobile devices and touch zooming.
 Zoom functionality can be disabled by adding ``content="user-scalable=no``.